 4. Bosses: Custom scripted phases with reactive transitions.

-The goal isn’t to build the most sophisticated AI system possible.
-It’s to build NPC behaviour that makes your specific game world feel alive and responsive.
+The point is not to build the most sophisticated AI system possible.
+It is to build NPC behaviour that makes the specific game world feel alive and responsive.

 Explore the HGE engine demos to see 2D game systems in action, or visit our forum to discuss NPC design approaches with other developers.